Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 This process is called 'crashing'.

-Crashing is useful in activities which:
+Having a crash duration is useful in activities that:

 - Benefit from having additional resources, i.e. follow a linear relationship between resources and time to completion.